About the course

 - Create a virtual environment:

-- matplotlib: In the same virtual environment, run
+- matplotlib and numpy v1.x: In the same virtual environment, run

 The tools module also needs (all optional):